OpenResearchInstitute/ka9q-sdr/README.md

 A PLL can coherently track an AM carrier for synchronous detection, which is usually much less noisy than regular AM envelope detection.
+The carrier frequency offset is averaged and displayed;
-In "calibrate" mode the PLL adjusts the TCXO error estimate to bring the carrier to exactly the tuned frequency.
-This is useful for automatic calibration of the SDR TCXO against an external reference such as WWV/WWVH or the pilot carrier of a local ATSC digital TV transmitter.
+This is useful for calibration of the SDR TCXO against an external reference such as WWV/WWVH or the pilot carrier of a local ATSC digital TV transmitter.

 A squarer can be enabled so the PLL can track the suppressed carrier in DSB-AM and BPSK.

-User Interface
+## User Interface

 The 'radio' program has a textual user interface that uses the "ncurses" library.
 It looks primitive by 2018 standards, but it is fully functional and very efficient over slow Internet paths.
-The 'h' key pops up a summary of commands.
+The `h` key pops up a summary of commands.
 The textual user interface can also be completely disabled and all receiver parameters given on the command line, e.g, for invocation from a shell script in a dedicated